juancortez/shpeaustin/README.md

 7. [Note] In order to connect the Node.js application to SendGrid (the service that sends out e-mails) and the Redis database, please follow the directions in the 'Deploying to Bluemix' section.

+## Developing Locally
+There are various tools that are included in this project that makes development easier and automated.
+All automated tasks are located in the gulpfile.js.
+Some of the more important features are minifying and concatinating *.js files, and compiling *.less files.
+When developing, run the app locally with `node app.js` and open up another terminal to run the gulp file by typing, `gulp`.
+The gulpfile will watch all the changes and will run the tasks automatically.

 ## Deploying to Bluemix
 1. In the terminal, navigate to the project's root directory.
 2. [Create a Bluemix account][].
 It's free.